NikeshNepali/Data-Analysis/README.md

 # Data-Analysis
-A collection of data analysis projects using Power BI, Excel, and Tableau.
-Projects include data cleaning, modeling, and interactive dashboards focused on business insights across sales, finance, and operations.
+A data analysis projects using Power BI from the listings excel file.
+Projects include data cleaning, modeling, and interactive dashboards for Air Bnb of Seattle.
 Designed to showcase my skills in visualization and data-driven decision-making.